How to Write a Eulogy

 5. Check the length.

 Most eulogies are around five minutes.
 As a general rule, aim for at least three minutes and no more than 10.
 Once you have a rough idea of what you want to say, try saying the eulogy out loud by yourself and timing it.
-If it feels short, consider adding another anecdote.
+If it feels short, consider adding another anecdote, memory or accomplishment you feel is important or significant.
 If it’s too long, consider whether anything feels repetitive or doesn’t fully add to the narrative.
 If there’s nothing you want to cut, talk to the organizer to make sure you’re allotted enough time in the schedule.

 6. Write it down word-for-word and rehearse.

 Once you feel like you’ve landed on the content you want, write down your entire eulogy word for word, print it off, and rehearse it a few times.
+It's also a good idea to practice reading the eulogy in front of a few people to check for timing, any rewording that needs to take place and just to get some general feedback.
 Given the emotions of the event, it’s generally a good idea to both practice in advance and have your speech in front of you, even if you think you know it by heart.

 While this guidance will generally keep you on the right track, it’s important to note that every funeral is different and you know better than anyone how to best eulogize your loved one.
 Doing what feels right to you it often the most important.